 Hey folks!
 It is April and the spring fishing on Lake Fork has really turned on.
-The last several weeks my clients and I have been catching a lot of big bass.
+In the last several weeks my clients and I have been catching a lot of big bass.
 These fish are rushing the shallows and their annual spawning activities are in full swing.
-If you are in search of a trophy bass, now is an awesome time to hit Lake Fork for some big bass action!
+If you are in search of trophy bass, now is an awesome time to hit Lake Fork for some big bass action!

 The lake is right at full pool with stained water on the north end of the lake from rains or in windblown areas, and clearer water as you go south.
-Water temperatures have been in the lower to mid 60’s in most areas with several creeks reaching the low 70’s on real warm days.
+Water temperatures have been in the lower to mid 60’s in most areas with several creeks reaching the low 70’s on really warm days.
 Please be cautious of the high-water conditions if you head out.
-The lake is more dangerous when its full because you can’t see the stumps below the surface.
+The lake is more dangerous when it's full because you can’t see the stumps below the surface.
 Follow the marked boat lanes closely and if you are not sure how to navigate an area, stop and idle.
 With the lake full there are stumps just beneath the surface in most areas that can tear up your boat or worse.
 Be safe out there.

 The deep bite has been very inconsistent but don’t hesitate to try getting in on some staging fish out in the depths.
 As we get towards the end of the month you can look for these bass to begin to finish up spawning and start to move out deep.
 I look forward to this post spawn time!
 You can really catch some hungry females moving offshore after the spawn.
-Deep diving crank baits like the Berkley Dredger come into play as well as the Santone football jig.
+Deep diving crankbaits like the Berkley Dredger come into play as well as the Santone football jig.
 Be sure to try my custom jig color “JC ‘s Spicy Craw”.
 It’s an all-around good color this time of year.
 I’ve had great success with it this time of year!
-For the tournament guys you can’t pass up the drop shot either for those ‘just the right size’ fish!
+For the tournament guys, you can’t pass up the drop shot either for those ‘just the right size’ fish!

 Proverbs 3:5-6 Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.